VDA5050/VDA5050/VDA5050_EN.md

 If a request is answered with 'GRANTED', the mobile robot is allowed to perform the requested operation in accordance with the semantics of the request type.
 If a leaseExpiry is present, the permission shall only be considered valid until this time.
 Fleet control can extend a lease by sending an updated response with the same requestId and a new leaseExpiry.

-If a request is answered with 'REVOKED', or if the leaseExpiry is reached, the mobile robot shall update the requestStatus accordingly ('REVOKED' or 'EXPIRED') and shall act according to the releaseLossBehavior.
+If a request is answered with 'REVOKED', or if the leaseExpiry is reached, the mobile robot shall update the requestStatus accordingly ('REVOKED' or 'EXPIRED') and shall act according to the releaseLossBehavior and shall keep the request in its state until the zone is exited.
+If the zone was not entered, the vehicle shall remove the request from its state.

 If no response is received within the time frame required by the application, the mobile robot shall behave as if the request had not been granted and shall not perform the operation that requires explicit permission.
 The handling of timeouts and retries shall be defined during integration.